Docs

 acton library fetch <LIBRARY_HASH> --disasm

-This will print the TVM assembly (TASM) of the library code.
+This prints the TVM assembly (TASM) of the library code.

 # Save as base64